ravisheth/mapsseq/README.md

 - Resuspend in hybridization buffer (10mM Tris-HCl pH 8.0, 0.1% Tween 20, 1M NaCl) with 0.1mM biotin such that the final volume of the entire mixture is 900uL.

 ##### Second round primer extension
-- Aliquot 9uL of beads in hybridization buffer (ensure beads are in suspension throughout) into each well of a 96-well PCR plate.
+- Aliquot 9uL of beads in hybridization buffer (ensure beads are in suspension throughout process) into each well of a 96-well PCR plate.
-- Add 1uL of 100uM pe2 primer to each well such that the concentration is 10uM.
+- Add 1uL of 100uM e2 primer to each well such that the concentration is 10uM.
 Mix well.
 - Incubate on a rotisserie at room temperature overnight.
 - Wash the beads 3 times with wash buffer suppemented with 0.1mM biotin.
 The plate must be centrifuged during this step and care must be taken to not accidentally aspirate any beads.
 - Remove 8uL of wash buffer such that the remaining beads are resuspended in in 2uL.
 Replace with 8uL of nuclease free water.